 Full Fat Milk

 Start by pouring your milk into a baking dish or other flat bottom surface.
 You don’t need a lot of milk just to cover the bottom and then some.

 Your kids will probably want to try this one over and over again!

 Next you want to fill the top of the milk with drops of color!
 Go ahead and mix them all up.
 Go ahead and throw some glitter in there too, but that’s optional.

 Now pour a bit of your dish soap into a bowl, touch your cotton swab tip to the dish soap to coat it.
 Bring it over to your milk dish and gently touch the surface of the milk with the soapy cotton swab!
 What happens?

 Make sure to read the science below to learn more about this cool chemical reaction between the milk and the soap.

-Have you ever seen glitter used in magic milk!
-It’s pretty cool to watch. remember each time you try magic milk it will be a little different.
+Remember each time you try magic milk it will be a little different.
 It’s a fun fireworks activity for 4th of July or New Years!

 SIMPLE MAGIC MILK SCIENCE INFORMATION